 It has only been 25 years since the World Wide Web was introduced to the public and in that time it has become part of everyday life for more than half the population of the world.
 The term “surfing the Internet” was coined as far back as 1992 by a university librarian, Jean Armour Polly.
 She had written an article and was looking for a title.
 She said “I weighed many possible metaphors.
 I wanted something that expressed the fun I had using the Internet, as well as hit on the skill, and yes, endurance necessary to use it well.”
 She was using a mouse pad at the time that pictured a surfer on a big wave.
 It said “Information Surfer” and this gave her the inspiration she needed.
 A metaphor was born that caught on and is still being used.

 Most of us have heard about the fictional superhero, The Silver Surfer, of Marvel comic book fame.
-The term “Silver surfers”, on the other hand, refers to individuals over the age of 50 who use the internet consistently.
-I find the term rather appealing as it conjures up an adventurous ride through dangerous waters – so much better than being called a senior citizen and way better than being regarded an “oxygen guzzler” or a “wrinkly” who is “over the hill”.
-Perhaps my hair is more gray than silver but I am proudly learning more skills every day as I enjoy “surfing the web”.
+The term “Silver surfers”, on the other hand, is now used to refer to those of us over the age of 50 who use the internet consistently.
+I like the term as it conjures up an adventurous ride through dangerous waters – so much better than being called a senior citizen and way better than being regarded an “oxygen guzzler” or a “wrinkly” who is “over the hill”.

 Learn to use it or be left behind

-Now, at the age of 60, I can hardly remember what life was like before the internet.
-I have become so accustomed to having a world of knowledge at my fingertips.
+Now, I can hardly remember what life was like before the internet.
+I have become used to having a world of knowledge at my fingertips.
 When I do not have access to my laptop or cell phone, I feel as though a limb has been amputated.
-I have just had a weekend away with no electricity at all – I loved it but I couldn’t imagine living that way permanently.
+I have just had a weekend away with no electricity at all – I absolutely loved it but now I couldn’t imagine living that way permanently.

 1. Keep earning after retirement

 Current technology allows me to work from home as a writer.
-I am able to independently support myself despite my age and I can continue to work for as long as I wish.
+I am able to independently support myself no matter what my age and I can continue to work for as long as I wish.
 When I first mentioned that I wanted to start a blog directed at people over 50, my children questioned whether anyone would read it.
 According to them, targeting this age group was a mistake.
-They thought I should rather focus on young people because they did not believe enough older people were using the internet.
-Boy, were they wrong!
-The more I surfed, the more I discovered that “silver surfers” abounded and I have been inspired, uplifted and informed by many over 50s blogs and social networking sites.
+They thought I should rather focus on young people because they did not believe enough older people were ‘tech savvy’.
+I am glad to say that they were wrong !
+I have discovered that “silver surfers” abound and I have been inspired, uplifted and informed by many over 50s blogs and social networking sites.
+Many people who have reached retirement age are no longer ready or able to take off their working boots and are using the internet to supplement their income.

 2. Shop at the click of a button

 How about grocery shopping from the comfort of your home on your iPad?
 No more queuing or physically walking around shops for hours.
-I don’t even have to waste petrol driving anywhere – my groceries are delivered right to my door.
+You don’t even have to waste petrol driving anywhere – your groceries can be delivered right to your door.
 I recently discovered a local website that selects recipes for the week and packs all the ingredients needed to make them.
-You simply select which meals you wish to make and a package gets delivered at the start of the week.
+You simply decide which meals you want to make and a package of fresh ingredients arrives at your door every week.

 Some of us are caring for parents with mobility issues.
 For them, shopping for groceries online can be a godsend.
 It can keep them independent and and save you time.
 It’s definitely worth investing in an iPad.
 The Apple iPad Air 2 is thin, light and capable, coming with a number of features that are useful for older people – it has a wide screen size of 9.7″ and its retina display has great resolution and clarity making it easy on older eyes.
 For such a small package, the speakers also produce an oversized sound.